 General Career Development

-The Adventures of Johnny Bunko: The Last Career Guide You'll Ever Need, by Daniel H. Pink; Riverhead Trade (2008)
+The Adventures of Johnny Bunko: The Last Career Guide You'll Ever Need, (Free resource for U-M employees through Mirlyn) by Daniel H. Pink; Riverhead Trade (2008)

 Escape the Mid-Career Doldrums: What to do Next When You're Bored, Burned Out, Retired or Fired, by Marcia L. Worthing; Wiley (2007)